tier4/ota-client/docs/README.md

 - enable_ota_proxy (string, optional)

-  This field specifies whether ota proxy is used or not.
+  This field specifies whether ota client uses ota proxy or not.
-  If this field is not specified, ota proxy is not used, it means ota client connects to ota server directly.
+  If this field is not specified, ota client doesn't use ota proxy, it means ota client connects to ota server directly.
+If the ota proxy is enabled, the ota client requests the ota proxy.

+  The configuration for ota proxy are as follows.

 - gateway (string, optional if enable_ota_proxy is true otherwise not required)

-  When the `enable_ota_proxy` field is true, this field specifies whether the ota proxy requests the ota server with HTTPS or HTTP.
-If true, HTTPS is used otherwise HTTP is used.
+  When the `enable_ota_proxy` field is true, this field specifies whether the ota proxy requests the ota server directly with HTTPS or HTTP.
+If it is true, HTTPS is used otherwise HTTP is used.
   If this field is not specified, HTTP is used.
+  Note that if the ECU can't access to the ota server directly, the value should be set to false.

 - upper_ota_proxy (string, optional if enable_ota_proxy is true otherwise not required)

-  This field specifies the ota proxy address.
+  When the `enable_ota_proxy` field is true, this field specifies the upper ota proxy address to be accessed by the ota proxy.
-  To specify the ota proxy address, `http://192.168.20.11:8082` notation is used.
+  To specify the upper ota proxy address, `http://192.168.20.11:8082` notation is used.
-  If this field is not specified, "localhost" is used for accessing ota proxy.
+  If this field is not specified, the **ota proxy**(not ota client) requests ota server directly.

+- local_server

+  TODO

 ##### The default setting